-• Pupils' responses to the targeted oral discourses in the particular class i.e., Conversations, descriptions, narrativies, Role Play/skit.
+• Pupils' responses to the targeted oral discourses in a particular class i.e., Conversations, descriptions, narrativies, role play/skit.

 Domain - 2: Conventions of Writing

 Under this, a meaningful paragraph or a narrative may be given.
 Students are asked to edit the items of Capitalization, Abbreviations / Acronyms, Punctation Marks and spelling.